 We asked the following questions to various experts involved with the breeding & showing of Anatolian Shepherd Dogs.
-Below are their responses, which are taken from the July 2019 issue of ShowSight.
 Photo from the article “Judging the Anatolian Shepherd Dog” by Catherine Emanuel – appearing in ShowSight Magazine, May 2015)

 - Where do you live?
 What do you do “outside” of dogs?

 - How many years in the Anatolian Shepherd Dog?
 Showing?
 Judging?
 Breeding?

 - What, in your opinion, is the secret to a successful breeding program?

 - The Anatolian is currently ranked #90 of all 192 AKC breeds.
 Is this a blessing, a curse, or immaterial in your breeding decisions?

 - Do you feel that the general public is provided sufficient information about the breed?

 - What is your favorite dog show memory?

 - Is there anything else you’d like to share about the breed?
 Please elaborate.

 I live in Northern California, about 90 minutes north of San Francisco, on the Sonoma Coast where I own and manage a 400 acre organic livestock ranch, along with my husband of 40 years.